Ciorbă de Burtă

 Long-simmered beef tripe in a rich beef-bone broth, finished with garlic-vinegar tempering, lovage, and a vigorous swirl of sour cream and egg yolk that thickens the soup to a velvet body.
 Served with chopped garlic, hot chili, and bread.
 The hangover-curing Romanian classic and the bus-station-restaurant test of any town.

-Ciorbă de burtă is a Wallachian working-class dish that became a beloved national standard during 20th-century industrialization.
-Bus-station restaurants (handraulic) in every Romanian town serve it as the morning shift-worker meal.
-The dish has Ottoman roots in işkembe çorbası (Turkish tripe soup) but the Romanian version is distinguished by lovage, the egg-yolk-sour-cream temper, and the obligatory garlic-vinegar finish on the table.
+Ciorbă de burtă is a Wallachian working-class dish that became a beloved national standard during 20th-century industrialization, served in traditional restaurants and as the post-celebration soup after big weddings and feasts.
+The dish has Ottoman roots in işkembe çorbası (Turkish tripe soup) and reached Romania through the Balkans, but the Romanian version is distinguished by lovage, the egg-yolk-sour-cream temper, and the obligatory garlic-vinegar finish on the table.
+It belongs to the same family as ciorbă de ciocănele (pig's-leg soup), both relying on long-simmered bones for a collagen-rich body.

 Spoon brings up an opal-white broth thickened to a silky body by the egg-yolk-sour-cream temper.
 Tripe pieces are tender — chewable without effort, no rubber resistance.
 Pop of garlic-vinegar hits second, lovage's celery-pine third.
 Diners add their own garlic-vinegar and chili at the table.
 With a slice of fresh bread torn into the bowl, it's the breakfast Romanian shift-workers swear by.